Zak Rudden: Rangers

-Rudden began his career with Rangers and joined the first-team for pre-season before the start of the 2018–19 season for the first time.
+Born in Edinburgh, Rudden began his career with Rangers and joined the first-team for pre-season before the start of the 2018–19 season for the first time.

 Loans

 In August 2018, Rudden moved out on loan to Falkirk.
 On 15 September 2018, Rudden scored on his debut for Falkirk.

 On 23 August 2019 Rudden moved on loan to EFL League Two side Plymouth Argyle.
 He made his debut for the club the next day, as a first half substitute in a 3–0 win over Walsall, and scored his first goal for the club in an EFL Trophy tie against Swindon Town on 8 October 2019.
 The loan ended in January 2020.

 Partick Thistle

-On 15 January 2020 Rudden signed for Partick Thistle on a two and a half year deal.
+On 15 January 2020 Rudden signed for Partick Thistle on a two-and-a-half-year deal.

 After multiple injury problems and the shutdown of football due to COVID-19, Rudden scored his first Thistle goal on 23 March 2021 in a 3–0 win at home over Cowdenbeath in the Scottish Cup.

+In April 2021, Rudden scored his first and second league goals for Thistle in a 2–0 home win against Clyde.